Stretching Your Inventory Dollars

 For trays, you won’t need filler since you will create the design directly onto the tray.
 For baskets, however, you will need something to go inside before adding your products so that the products don’t sink into the basket.

 The base can be created a number of different ways.
 Ends of unprinted newsprint rolls can sometimes be purchased from your local newspaper.
+Brown packing paper is another option.
 Some use peanuts placed inside a plastic bag.
-What I use is something that most gift basket people frown upon but it works well for me.
+When in a pinch, I use is something that most gift basket people frown upon but it works well for me.
 I place a couple pieces of tissue inside the basket with the ends hanging out over the sides, then wad up printed newspapers and place inside the tissue.
 The ends of the tissue are then folded over the top.
 If needed I will fold another piece of tissue to go over the top.
 Then I add my shred on top of that.

 Shred is that curly stuff that is used to finish the base.
-You can buy it in 25 pound boxes from Nashwille Wraps but if you are just starting out, you can also buy 8 ounce bags of shred .
+You can buy it in 25 pound boxes from Nashville Wraps but if you are just starting out, you can also buy 8 ounce bags of shred .
 You don’t need all kinds of colors.
 One generic color will work just fine for all your designs.
-Another secret that I would like to share with you that I use for many of my basket designs is the Eco-friendly Shred that Nashville Wraps sells.
-It is heavy enough that you can use it without having to create a base in most baskets.
-It goes a long way, is inexpensive, and looks good.

-Another secret is that when you use shred, use your hands to stretch it out as it comes all wadded up into a tight package.
+Another secret technique that will save you money is that when you use shred, use your hands to stretch it out as it comes all wadded up into a tight package.
 It will go a whole lot further, fill more baskets, and stretch your budget.

 4. Products

 Fillers for your gift baskets can be created inexpensively as well.
-For floral and greenery, cut strands and stems apart and use separately.
+If your style uses floral and greenery as enhancements in the baskets or added to the bow, cut strands and stems apart and use separately.
 Use labels and gift wrap.
-Pillow boxes and even small gift boxes (also available at Nashville Wraps) can be filled with candy, nuts, cookies, and other products that you buy in bulk.
+Pillow boxes and even small gift boxes can be filled with wrapped candy, nuts, cookies, and other products that you buy in bulk.
 If the bulk products are not individually wrapped, you may need a Kitchen Handler’s permit from you health department to repackage.
 If you have that permit and are allowed to do so by your health department, you can create all kinds of “private labeled” products with your own unique label.

-When you get those orders flowing, you will then want to buy by the case either directly from the manufacturer or from a distributor such as Northwoods or Imperial Foods If you aren’t familiar with a product, you can ask the opinion of others who have used it before on our facebook group.
+When you get those orders flowing, you will then want to buy by the case either directly from the manufacturer or from a distributor.
+If you aren’t familiar with a product, you can ask the opinion of others who have used it before on our facebook group.
 If you aren’t already a part of that, you should be.
 It’s another free resource.

 But whether you are just starting your business or have an existing one, it is essential to watch those inventory dollars and stretch them as much as possible.